MicrosoftDocs/azure-docs/includes/passwordless/default-azure-credential-sign-in.md

 ms.custom: include file
 ---

-For local development, make sure you're authenticated with the same Azure AD account you assigned the role to on your Blob Storage account.
+For local development, make sure you're authenticated with the same Azure AD account you assigned the role to.
 You can authenticate via popular development tools, such as the Azure CLI or Azure PowerShell.
 The development tools with which you can authenticate vary across languages.

 ### [Azure CLI](#tab/sign-in-azure-cli)